2019 Samoa measles outbreak

 The 2019 Samoa measles outbreak began in September 2019.
-By 6 January 2020, over 5,700 cases of measles and 83 deaths had been reported, out of a population of 200,874, an infection rate of over three per cent.
+By 6 January 2020, over 5,700 cases of measles and 83 deaths had been reported, out of a population of 200,874, an infection rate of more than 2.5%.
 The cause of the outbreak was decreased vaccination rates among newborns, from 74% in 2017 to 31–34% in 2018.
 Nearby islands had rates near 99%.

-On 17 November, a state of emergency was declared, closing all schools, keeping children under 17 away from public events, and mandatory vaccination.
+On 17 November, a state of emergency was declared, closing all schools, keeping children under 17 away from public events, and mandating vaccination.
 On 2 December, the government imposed a curfew and cancelled all Christmas celebrations and public gatherings.
 Families seeking MMR vaccination were asked by the government to display a red cloth in front of their homes to alert mobile medical teams traveling the island during the lockdown.
 Some added messages like "Help!" or "I want to live!"

-On 5 and 6 December, the government shut down everything, and reposted civil servants to the vaccination campaign.
+On 5 and 6 December, the government shut down public services except for water and electricity and reposted civil servants to the vaccination campaign.
 On 7 December, the curfew was lifted when the government estimated that the vaccination program had reached 90% of the population.
 On 14 December, the state of emergency was extended to 29 December.
 Samoan anti-vaccination activist Edwin Tamasese was arrested and charged with "incitement against a government order".
 By 22 December 2019, an estimated 94% of the eligible population had been vaccinated.